JSON and JSONL

 - JSON: Single JSON object containing all results

-- JSONL: Each line is a separate JSON object, useful for streaming large datasets
+- JSONL: One JSON object per line — good for streaming and large datasets

 JSON Output